Fair Access Scheme

 We commit to recognising your achievements in the context of which they were achieved.
 If you have experienced barriers that might make it more challenging for you to achieve undergraduate course entry requirements, then be reassured that we look beyond the grades that you have achieved or expect to achieve.

 We want you to feel proud and excited about your university application.
-To help support your future and your entry to higher education, we could make you a reduced offer by up to 24 UCAS tariff points or equivalent.
+To help support your future and your entry to higher education, we could make you a reduced offer by up to 24 UCAS tariff points or equivalent, as well as a £500 cash bursary.
 The reduction will depend on the course that you are applying to and your qualification type.
 As an example, an applicant who wants to study a course where the standard offer is BBB, could receive a Fair Access Scheme offer of CCC.

 Am I eligible?

 Everyone’s story is different.
-If you apply via UCAS and have declared any of the following on your application you will automatically receive a CU Coventry Fair Access Scheme offer from our Admissions team:
+If you apply via UCAS, are a UK student and have declared any of the following:

 - You have a disability.